Ah, the under-appreciated Thanksgiving break from school.

-Here are 30 ways to while away four days of Thanksgiving with your kids without sacrificing your sanity.
+Here are 50 ways to survive four days of Thanksgiving with your kids without sacrificing your sanity.

 Whether it's just you and your kid and a Nerf football on a slice of grass behind the house or a full-on neighborhood battle in the park, there's no better way to spend a fall afternoon, get out some aggression, get some exercise and grab some bragging rights.
 Mark an end zone with some twigs and go.